 Material: “Plush” rayon that could be a bit more plush

 This mattress pad is made up of rayon with a bamboo cover and filled with a hypoallergenic down alternative called Revoloft Cluster Fiber—basically individual polyester pellets that are better for your sinuses than animal down.
-The fitted skirt is made of a 76 percent polyester, 16 percent nylon, and 8 percent spandex mix.
+The fitted skirt is made of 76% polyester, 16% nylon, and 8% spandex mix.

 I did notice a difference with the hypoallergenic materials.
 My sinuses tend to act up all throughout the summer, and I did go an entire week without desperately digging for some allergy medication when I first woke up.
 To touch, the mattress pad was soft but not as plush as I would have liked.
 I’m a “firm mattress person,” but a down-alternative mattress pad should be fluffier in my opinion.

-One thing that really could be improved is the backside of the pad, which is made of 30 percent cotton and 70 percent polyester.
+One thing that really could be improved is the backside of the pad, which is made of 30% percent cotton and 70% polyester.
 I, along with other online reviewers, ripped the back material trying to reposition the mattress pad.
 It seems to be made of the same material as inexpensive airplane pillow covers.

 Design: Fitted skirt is a handy touch